TECHNICAL ROADMAP STRATEGY

 WHAT THIS ENGAGEMENT IS

-From competing priorities to a realistic 12-month plan.
+From competing priorities to a plan you can execute.

 We take your competing priorities, technical debt, and business ambitions and turn them into a realistic 12-month plan.
 Not a Google Doc with bullet points — a visual, resourced roadmap that shows what gets built, in what order, by whom, at what cost, and with what dependencies.